In need of a few new advertisement ideas?

 You’ve come to the right place.
 Below, I’ll go over some of the most exciting new advertisement features and options available today.

-First introduced by Facebook, Google’s joined the game and is now offering
+First introduced by Facebook, Google has now joined the game and is now offering this nifty advertising feature.

-Life event targeting allows advertisers to target their ads based on important life milestones, so they can better reach their audience at the most crucial times.
+Life Events targeting allows advertisers to target their ads based on important life milestones, so they can better reach their audience at the most crucial times.

-Because purchase behavior shifts and brand preferences change during major life events, you can now use the following targeting methods to help you identify and target potential customers:
+Because purchase behavior shifts and brand preferences change during major life events, you can now use the following targeting methods to help you identify and target potential customers who are:

 - About to graduate college